squid-cache/squid-cache.github.io/ConfigExamples/Authenticate/LoggingOnly.rst

 You can compile this on most Linux  by saving the content to a file called "dummy_auth.c" and running "gcc dummy_auth.c -o dummy_auth".
 Windows users will need to find a C compiler on their own (I believe GCC is also available for Windows, but I can't be sure).

+=== NTLM Authentication ===

+Squid provides a helper '''fakeauth'' to do the NTLM handshake and authentication challenges needed.
+The helper like the dummy helper above always returns '''OK''' when whatever the result.

 == Squid Configuration File ==